Information Access Beyond Sensory Bounds

 It was also 2011 when the proliferation of touchscreen-based devices truly began to surge.
 One of Nick’s graduate students, Monoj Raja, was studying the idea of utilizing vibration from touchscreen devices to convey indoor maps to blind users.
 Following on this initial work, Nick and Hari started discussing how touch and audio capabilities of commercial smartphones and tablets could be leveraged to provide non-visual access to all matter of visual graphical information.
 They developed a prototype with the vision of creating a graphic screen reader for the blind.
 Enthusiasm from blind users during their initial usability testing clearly indicated that their approach is viable and confirmed that they were on the right path towards solving a significant information access problem faced by millions of blind individuals.

-For the past eight years, they have worked on perfecting their invention to deliver on their mission: To empower people with visual-impairments by providing dynamic access to digital information and graphical content through a combination of visual, auditory, and haptic feedback.
+For the past 10 years, they have worked on perfecting their invention to deliver on their mission: To empower people with visual-impairments by providing dynamic access to digital information and graphical content through a combination of visual, auditory, and haptic feedback.